Blog-Reference and Blog-Reference (Link) and Blog-Reference (Link)

 Both equations consist of measurable variables and are testable with the precision of two decimal places.
 This is a clear-cut true/false question that can be unambiguously decided according to well-established scientific criteria.

 The MMT equation is logically/mathematically false.
 Economists are too stupid for the elementary mathematics that underlies macroeconomics.#5 Because of this, the whole analytical superstructure of MMT is false.
-Because the theory is false MMT policy guidance has NO sound scientific foundations ― just like Walrasianism, Keynesianism, Marxianism, Austrianism.
+Because the theory is false MMT policy guidance has NO sound scientific foundations ― just like Walrasianism, Keynesianism, Marxianism, and Austrianism.

 Right policy depends on true theory.
 To this day, economists do NOT have the true theory.
 There is no escape: false theory becomes political fraud#6 and incompetent scientists become useful political idiots.
 This is the state of present-day economics.

 #1 Microfoundations are given with this axiom set: “HC1 economic agents have preferences over outcomes; HC2 agents individually optimize subject to constraints; HC3 agent choice is manifest in interrelated markets; HC4 agents have full relevant knowledge; HC5 observable outcomes are coordinated, and must be discussed with reference to equilibrium states.”
-(Weintraub) To accept these axioms has always been a reliable indicator of idiocy.
+(Weintraub) Accepting these axioms has always been a reliable indicator of idiocy.

 #2 How Keynes got macro wrong and Allais got it right